 I’m humbled and inspired by the fact that such a brilliant mind as Stephen Hawking had the courage, mindfulness and presence to express his true voice to the world despite the absence of his own vocal chords.

-If you have any doubt about the strength, quality of, or passion of that unique voice or have simply not had the pleasure of listening to it, here a three of my favourite speeches which lead the way for us all.
+If you have any doubt about the strength, quality of, or passion of that unique voice or have simply not had the pleasure of listening to it, here are two of my favourite speeches which lead the way for us all.